 The Internet is great!
 For among all the other things it does for you, it also gives employees and employers worldwide a great opportunity to access one another without the hassle of finding references or having to track the physical location housing a company.
 In fact, the internet has introduced some truly amazing platforms, which have turned out to be great solutions to quite a few problems.
-LinkedIn is for sure one of those remarkable platforms where we have a social networking site entirely dedicated to the business community which lets its users create professional profiles, post resumes online, and connect with other professionals as well as job-seekers around the world.
+LinkedIn is for sure one of those remarkable platforms where we have a social networking site entirely dedicated to the business community, which lets its users create professional profiles, post resumes online, and connect with other professionals and job-seekers around the world.

-Local Cable Deals bring astounding packages which thoroughly helped me complete the process I had to go through in order to land my dream job via LinkedIn; their powerful internet connection made it a piece of cake to post my online CV profiles everywhere, staying in touch with regular updates on my CV or an interview, not to forget actually give video interviews without a hiccup.
-Also, the phone service added a plus factor when my mobile phone ditched me at the nth hour; I could still connect with the employer to find out their exact location before leaving for the interview.
-Here I must say during my recent job hunt I also binge-watched TV to keep myself entertained during some rather anxious times.
+Local Cable Deals bring astounding packages which thoroughly helped me complete the process I had to go through to land my dream job via LinkedIn; their powerful internet connection made it a piece of cake to post my online CV profiles everywhere, staying in touch with regular updates on my CV or an interview, not to forget actually give video interviews without a hiccup.
+The phone service also added a plus factor when my mobile phone ditched me at the nth hour; I could still connect with the employer to find out their exact location before leaving for the interview.
+Here I must say during my recent job hunt; I also binge-watched TV to keep myself entertained during some rather anxious times.

 1. Top Searches